Spider Bite Pictures, Symptoms, and Treatments

 What Happens When They Bite?

 People will react differently to the venom.
-90% of bites heal without medical attention and will not scar.
-These will see a small red mark that will heal soon.
+In 90 percent of cases, bites heal without medical attention and will not scar.
+You will see a small red mark that will heal soon.

-For those who are more sensitive, a small blister may appear, the skin may grow hard, and become blue-grey surrounded by red.
+For those who are more sensitive, a small blister may appear, the skin may become hard, and it may become blue-grey surrounded by red.
 It could turn into an open wound.
-These could also have chills, fever, or headache from the bite.
+Victims could also experience chills, fever, or headache.